wowonline/msu_course_cpp_323_2022/fedotov_chuvashov/README.md

 - **New vertices count**: specifies *maximum* amount of vertices generated as children of its parent.
 - **Graph count**: specifies amount of generated graphs.
 - **Thread count**: specifies amount of threads working on graph generation.

+Generated trees will be saved in `temp` directory.